adamsilver/adamsilver.io-jekyll/_posts/2014-09-17-misusing-the-select-control.md

 ## How can I solve this problem?

-If you want to avoid the pitfalls you have two options to choose from:

-1. Make the options links instead.
+If you want to avoid the pitfalls you have two options: the first is to make the options links instead.
 Users intuitively understand what a link will do.

-2. Give the select a submit button so that users can comfortably select an option and choose to submit it.
+The second is to give the select box a submit button, so that users can comfortably select an option and choose to submit it.

 ## Summary